-- Determine the number of potential customers you’d be able to reach through each channel (both the maximum number and a more realistic estimate)
+- Figure out the number of potential customers you’d be able to reach through each channel; both the maximum number and a more realistic estimate

-- Determine the quality of clientele within each channel, as evidenced by rates of engagement, response, and conversion)
+- Discover the quality of clientele within each channel, as evidenced by rates of engagement, response, and conversion

-Also, while there’s no need to run each test sequentially (i.e., one at a time), you also shouldn’t run them all at once, either.
-Since you’ll have narrowed the field down to at most six channels, even running two at a time will only cost you three months’ time; if you’re looking to get moving, of course, you could probably get away with running three at one time over the course of two months – as long as you have the bandwidth to monitor each equally.
+Also, while there’s no need to run each test sequentially (i.e., one at a time).
+You also shouldn’t run them all at once, either.
+Since you’ll have narrowed the field down to at most six channels, even running two at a time will only cost you three months’ time.

 Once you’ve completed each test within the Middle Ring, you’ll be ready to move to the Bullseye.

 Now that you’ve narrowed your options to five or six marketing channels, and you’ve collected some preliminary data on each of these options, you should have a pretty clear-cut idea of which option provides your company with the best opportunity in terms of reaching your target audience.

 At this point, you’re basically going to go all-in on this one specific channel.
 You can put all others on the backburner for the time being.

 Now, when we say “go all-in,” here, we’re not saying you should immediately throw your entire marketing budget at this initial campaign.
 Rather, you should focus all the resources you do spend on marketing squarely on this initiative.
 For the time being, all things marketing within your organization should be focused on this top-priority channel.